AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-17-hesitation-is-defeat.md

 ## Farewell

-> *At his peak, Isshin Ashina devoted himself to deadly conflict in pursuit of strength.
-A single-minded killing machine of a man.* —[Memory: Saint Isshin](https://sekiroshadowsdietwice.wiki.fextralife.com/Memory:+Saint+Isshin)
+> At his peak, Isshin Ashina devoted himself to deadly conflict in pursuit of strength.
+A single-minded killing machine of a man. —[Memory: Saint Isshin](https://sekiroshadowsdietwice.wiki.fextralife.com/Memory:+Saint+Isshin)

 At long last, with muscle memory developed through hundreds of painful deaths, you conquer your enemy.
 Isshin collapses to his knees with an agonizing bellow.
 His final words?

-> *"Do it!*" —Isshin the Sword Saint to Sekiro, who stands with his blade readied for an execution.
+> "Do it!" —Isshin the Sword Saint to Sekiro, who stands with his blade readied for an execution.

 The words *Immortality Severed* shimmer on your screen, and the sounds of war dissipate.